-For the nine months ended June 30, 2024, cash used in financing activities was \$6.6 million, primarily comprised of payments on long-term debt.
-For the nine months ended June 30, 2023, cash provided by financing activities was \$11.6 million, comprised of \$12.0 million in borrowings on debt facility and \$0.5 million of proceeds received from the exercise of stock options partially offset by \$0.9 million in payments on long-term debt.
+For the nine three months ended June 30, 2024, cash used in financing activities was \$6.6 million, primarily comprised of payments on long-term debt.
+For the nine months ended June 30, 2023 December 31, 2024, cash provided by financing activities was \$11.6 million \$0.1 million, primarily comprised of proceeds from the exercise of stock options.
+For the three months ended December 31, 2023, cash used by financing activities was \$0.5 million, comprised of \$12.0 million \$0.6 million in borrowings payments on long-term debt facility and \$0.5 million partially offset by less than \$0.1 million of proceeds received from the exercise of stock options partially offset by \$0.9 million in payments on long-term debt.